 Arizona Boat Bill of Sale Requirements

 Regardless of size, type, or construction, all motorboats, including inflatable rafts, sail boats, and canoes that have electric motors, must be registered in Arizona.
 The only exceptions are U.S. Coast Guard-documented watercraft and those watercraft solely used as lifeboats.
 Arizona requires a bill of sale to register new and used watercraft.
-The state provides a bill of sale that can be used or individuals can submit their own customized forms that include:
+The state provides their own document that can be used, or you can submit your a customized boat bill of sale that includes:

 - The names, as well as the contact information of the buyer and seller